michaelgrosner/tribeca/README.md

 Another way to debug is to use some `if (log.debug())` blocks here and there, then execute it passing `debug` parameter after `tribeca.js`.

+Passing a config filename as a parameter after `tribeca.js` is also allowed.

 To pipe the output to stdout, execute the application in the foreground with `nodejs tribeca.js`.

 To save the output in `log/tribeca.log` file, execute the application in the background with `forever start tribeca.js` or with the alias `npm start`.